 Toggle: English / Spanish

 The cause is unknown.
-It most commonly affects young women, although it can still occur at any age.
+It mostly affects young women, although it can occur at any age.

 Tests may include:

-Most cases are mild and do well.
-Severe cases may be resistant to treatment and visual loss may occur.
-Orbital pseudotumor usually involves only one eye.
+Most cases are mild and outcomes are good.
+Severe cases may not respond well to treatment and there may be some loss of vision.
+Orbital pseudotumor most often involves only one eye.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.